kiankaas/personal-soccer-stats-analysis/README.md

 | Season      | string      | The soccer season in which the match was played in| Fall 23/24 |
 | Competition      | string      | The competition in which the match was part of | BMSL D2 |
 | Date      | date      | The date the match took place | 2023-10-15 |

+### League & Competition Details

+My team competes in two leagues each year: the **Burnaby Men's Soccer League (BMSL)** during the Fall and the **Knight Soccer League (KSL)** during the Summer.
+The Fall season runs from September to March, while the Summer season runs from April to August.

+Both leagues are divided into skill-based divisions:
+- **Division 1** (D1) — The highest level of competition.
+- **Division 2** (D2) — Intermediate level competition.
+- **Division 3** (D3) — The least competitive division.

+In addition to league matches, my dataset includes:
+- **Friendly** games, which are typically played between seasons for exhibition.
+- **BMSL Cup** matches, a knockout-style tournament that introduces variability in opponent strength.

+Although my dataset tracks only basic stats like goals and assists, it covers my first three years with the team, providing a meaningful foundation for analysis.

 ### Enhancing the Data - Historical Weather APIs
 To gain deeper insights into factors influencing match outcomes and performance, I expanded my dataset by incorporating **Weather** and **Temperature** data.
 These additions allowed me to analyze how environmental conditions may have impacted match performances and outcomes.